hashchange/backbone.cycle/README.md

 Backbone.Cycle.SelectableCollection allows only one selected item at a time.
 It is based on Backbone.Select.One.
 Its features make less sense if there are multiple selected items in a collection, so there is no corresponding component for Backbone.Select.Many in Backbone.Cycle.

-#### Options for a SelectableCollection
+### Setup options for a SelectableCollection

 When a SelectableCollection mixin is created with `applyTo`, you can pass an options object to it.
 Options define the behaviour when models are passed to a collection, removed from it, or when models are shared among multiple collections.

-##### What they are, what they do
+#### What they are, what they do

+The use of options is demonstrated in the [introductory example][intro-example].
 You have three options to choose from.

-- `autoSelect`:
+##### `autoSelect`

 Set it to `"first"` if you want the first model in a collection to be selected automatically.
 You can also set the option to `"last"`, or provide the index of the model you'd like to see auto-selected.
 If the index does not exist at the time, that's fine – `autoSelect` just won't select anything then.

+###### Triggers

 The `autoSelect` setting kicks in when the initial set of models is passed to a collection – be it to the constructor, with `add`, or with `reset`.
 Auto select can also be triggered later on in the lifecycle of a collection: when you do an `add` or `reset` while there is no selection in the collection.

 It's important to note that `autoSelect` will _only_ spring into action during instantiation, with an `add`, or with a `reset`.
 It won't guarantee that there is a selected item all the time.
 If you deselect manually, nothing will happen unless you `add` or `reset` later on.

+###### Performance

 `autoSelect` may have a performance impact when adding items to really large collections.
 Those are better handled without `autoSelect` magic, at least if you add items frequently.
 The negative effect is limited to actual `add` calls, though – resets are not affected.

+###### Default

 The `autoSelect` option is off by default, with value `autoSelect: "none"`.

-- `selectIfRemoved`:
+##### `selectIfRemoved`

 Use it if you want to select another model when the selected model is removed from the collection.
 The option value determines which model gets selected: `"prev"`, `"next"`, `"prevNoLoop"`, `"nextNoLoop"`.

 The option is off by default, with value `selectIfRemoved: "none"`.

-- `enableModelSharing`:
+##### `enableModelSharing`

 Set it to true if you share models among multiple collections.
 See the [section on model sharing][Backbone.Select-model-sharing] in the documentation of Backbone.Select.

-Model sharing is disabled by default.
+Model sharing is disabled by default, but may be turned on automatically – see right below.

+#### Model sharing enabled automatically

-Watch out: When `autoSelect` or `selectIfRemoved` is set to anything other than "none", model-sharing mode *is enabled automatically*.
-(That is because all options are based on the same event-handling mechanism.)
+Watch out: When `autoSelect` or `selectIfRemoved` is set to anything other than `"none"`, model-sharing mode *is enabled automatically*.
+(That is because these options are based on the same event-handling mechanism.)
 [See below][options-caveats] for potential pitfalls.

-The use of options is demonstrated in the [introductory example][intro-example].

-##### Restrictions and caveats when using options
+#### Restrictions and caveats when using setup options

-If you use any of these options, the following caveats apply:
+If you use any of the setup options, the following caveats apply.

+##### Call `close()`!

-- When a collection is no longer in use, call `close()` on it to avoid memory leaks.
+When a collection is no longer in use, call `close()` on it to avoid memory leaks.

 So don't just replace a collection like this:

     var myCol = new MySelectableCollection([myModel]);
     // ... do stuff
     myCol = new MySelectableCollection([myModel]);  // WRONG!

 Instead, call `close()` before you let an obsolete collection fade away into oblivion:

     var myCol = new MySelectableCollection([myModel]);
     // ... do stuff
     myCol.close();
     myCol = new MySelectableCollection([myModel]);

-  Note that you don't need to call `close()` if you leave all options at their defaults.
+Note that you don't need to call `close()` if you leave all setup options at their defaults.

+##### Don't use `silent` for additions and removals!

-- As a general rule, don't use the `silent` option when adding models, removing them, or resetting a collection.
+As a general rule, don't use the `silent` option when adding models, removing them, or resetting a collection.

 If you are sharing models among multiple collections, this is more than a general rule, it is a must.
 Never use the `silent` option for `add`, `remove` or `reset` actions.

-##### Workarounds for silent actions
+#### Workarounds for `silent` actions

 If you are not actually sharing models among collections, you can get away with silent actions if you watch out for the following traps.